Sheffield Hallam University

 **How you learn**

-You learn through
+You learn through:

-- online learning
+- Digitally enabled online materials

-- practice-based learning experiences
+- Practice-based learning experiences

 **Applied learning**

-You’ll apply the theory you study to practice-based learning experiences.
-Here you’ll develop critical and ethical approaches to your practice – preparing you to become a life-long, competent professional.
-The experiences you’re provided with are compulsory to achieve the course’s practice-based learning outcomes.
+You’ll apply the theory you study to develop problem-solving skills in university and practice-based learning experiences.
+Developing reasoned and ethical approaches to your practice, you’ll prepare to become a life-long, competent professional.

 Modules

-**Important notice:** The structure for this course is currently being reviewed and enhanced to provide the best possible learning experience for our students.
-Module structure, content, delivery and assessment are all likely to change, but we expect the focus of the course and the learning outcomes to remain as described above.
-Once the changes have been confirmed, updated module information will be published on this page.
+Important notice: The structure of this course is periodically reviewed and enhanced to provide the best possible learning experience for our students and ensure ongoing compliance with any professional, statutory and regulatory body standards.
+Module structure, content, delivery and assessment may change, but we expect the focus of the course and the learning outcomes to remain as described above.
+Following any changes, updated module information will be published on this page.

 **Year 1**